Fxztam/roogeos/README.md

 1. Validation and Indexing (Management / Analyzing)
 1. GeoJSON RESTful Data Service & Map viewing (Viewing) .

-The workflow is implemeted with simple Python scripting as batch processing.
+The workflow is implemented with simple Python scripting as batch processing.

 # Preferences